Frequently Asked Questions

 A: King Center predocs receive a financial fellowship that includes a living stipend, tuition, and health insurance.
 The benefits include:

-- Tuition: You will have the option to take up to one class per quarter in fall, winter, and spring quarters in consultation with your faculty mentor, and we will cover the tuition of each class you elect to take.
+- Tuition: You will have the option to take up to one class (and no more than 6 units) per quarter in fall, winter, and spring quarters in consultation with your faculty mentor, and we will cover the tuition of each class you elect to take.

 - Health Insurance: You will be eligible for health insurance benefits through the university, and we will cover your campus health service fee for access to services provided at Vaden Health Center.

-- Housing Eligibility: Predocs are eligible for on-campus housing and must be in residence (e.g., at Stanford or the local San Francisco Bay Area) for the duration of the program.
+- Housing Eligibility: Predocs are eligible but unlikely to receive on-campus housing due to high student demand and non-matriculated graduate student status.
+Predocs must be in residence (e.g., at Stanford or the local San Francisco Bay Area) for the duration of the program in accordance with Stanford University policy.

 - Dedicated Workspace: We will provide you with a workspace co-located with other King Center predocs.